-"The Federal Depository Library Program (FDLP) was established by Congress to ensure that the American public has access to its Government's information.
-Since 1813, depository libraries have safeguarded the public's right to know by collecting, organizing, maintaining, preserving, and assisting users with information from the Federal Government.
-The FDLP provides Government information at no cost to designated depository libraries throughout the country and territories.
-These depository libraries, in turn, provide local, no-fee access to Government information in an impartial environment with professional assistance." (from FDLP Desktop)
+The Federal Depository Library Program (FDLP) was established by Congress to ensure that the American public has access to federal government information.
+The FDLP provides federal information at no cost to designated depository libraries throughout the country and territories.
+The libraries, in turn, provide free local access to that information in an impartial environment with professional assistance.

 Unlike most print resources in the library, which are classified with the Library of Congress call number system, government documents are arranged by the Superintendent of Documents (SuDocs) call number system.
 The SuDocs system is a provenance arrangement—publications are organized based on the issuing agency.
 So, A call numbers are for the Department of Agriculture, C is Commerce, D is Defense, and so on.
 There are, of course, exceptions to the straightforward letters: X and Y are used for various Congressional publications.

 One of the most confusing aspects of SuDocs numbers for those new to them is that the number does not read as a decimal, the way LC numbers do.
 Instead, the numbers before and after the dot are whole numbers.
 So, while D 19.18 would come before D 19.3 in LC order (because it reads as 19.one eight), it comes after D 19.3 in SuDocs order (because it reads as 19.eighteen).
 See MSU's Learning SuDocs Call Numbers for more guidance; use the List of Classes or UCSD's Browse by Call Number guide to see numbers associated with departments and subordinate offices.